sunrimii/firestore_odm/README.md

 **Stop fighting with Firestore queries.
 Start building amazing apps.**

 Transform your Firestore development experience with type-safe, intuitive database operations that feel natural and productive.
-No more wrestling with field strings, runtime errors, or complex update logic.

-## Why Choose Firestore ODM?
+## Why We Built This

-### ✅ **Before vs After**
+If you've worked with Flutter and Firestore, you know the pain:

+- **No Type Safety** - String-based field paths that break at runtime, not compile time
+- **Incomplete Solutions** - FlutterFire's ODM is incomplete and not actively maintained
+- **Developer Frustration** - Wrestling with complex queries, manual serialization, and runtime errors

+We got tired of these limitations.
+We wanted a solution that:
+- ✅ Provides complete type safety throughout your entire data layer
+- ✅ Offers intuitive, readable query syntax that feels natural in Dart
+- ✅ Is actively maintained and built specifically for real-world Flutter development
+- ✅ Eliminates runtime errors before they reach production

+So we built Firestore ODM - a comprehensive, type-safe Object Document Mapper that makes Firestore development a joy instead of a chore.

+## Before vs After

 **Before (Raw Firestore):**
 ```dart